(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Any camping trip that starts off with a phone conversation with the park ranger about recent bear activity at the campground is bound to be one of adventure.
 This was only our second time camping in bear country, so we were a little worried.

-Our first Colorado camping experience eased us into in bear country camping with lockers conveniently stationed at each campsite.
+Our first Colorado camping experience eased us into camping in bear country, where lockers were conveniently stationed at each campsite.
 When I couldn’t find any sign of similar lockers on the list of campground amenities at Hermit’s Hollow Campground, I got just a little nervous for this trip.

-June 2018 UPDATE: bear lockers were installed at every campsite at Hermit’s Hollow Campground!
+June 2018 UPDATE: bear lockers were installed at Hermit’s Hollow Campground at every campsite!